Stanley1106/Stanley1106.github.io/content/categories/Hacking/_index.md

 ---
-title: Example Category
+title: Hacking
-description: A description of this category
+description: Learning to be a hacker
 image:

 # Badge style